bmd1905/EasyMLOps/README.md

 make up-serving
 ```

 This command will start the Serving Pipeline.
-Note that we did not portfward the `8000` port in the `docker-compose.serving.yaml` file, but we just expose it.
+Note that we did not port forward the `8000` port in the `docker-compose.serving.yaml` file, but we just expose it.
 The reason is that we use Ray Serve, and the job will be submitted to the Ray Cluster.
 That is the reason why you see the port `8000` in the `docker-compose.serving.ray` file instead of the `docker-compose.serving.yaml` file.

 ![Serving Pipeline](./docs/images/serving-pipeline-swagger-ui.jpg)

 ### 🔎 Start Observability

-#### Signoz
+#### 📈 Signoz

 ```bash
 make up-observability